Lombardia Food (22)

 Delicious local Italian gastronomic products from the region of Milan and Lombardia.
 Where to go, what to look out for and when to find them in season.
 Start with our latest articles below.

 To understand Milan's premier gastronomic dish, you must understand the city and wider territory.
-The local food traditions have always been closely linked to the River Po valley and wide flat plain which produces abundant meat and dairy products.
+The local food traditions have always been closely linked to the River Po valley and the wide flat plain which produces abundant meat and dairy products.

 Butter always dominated in cooking especially for frying and to also make fillings and desserts.
 The ever present pot of broth boiling on the stove gave rise to the popualrity of dishes requiring many hours of preparation such as stews and soups.
 This also created a whole culture of using every part of an animal; tripe, braised veal shanks (ossobucco), liver etc

 Veal was consumed here more than anywhere else in Italy.
 Prices were lower thanks to the large number of farmers producing high quality meat and the supply chain was very short.
-The midollo or bone marrow is essential an an ingredient in authentic risotto alla milanese.
+The midollo or bone marrow is essential an ingredient in authentic risotto alla milanese.

 Another fundamental element is the zone of Lomellina, home to Italy's best rice.
 Dried pasta and olive oil based dishes only really appeared in the post war boom period, imported from south Italy by migrant workers.
-Hence, rice as a the key element in local cuisine.
+Hence, rice as a key element in local cuisine.
 Our book of historical recipes from Milan lists 13 specific risotto types.

 'Bitto' is a wonderful Alpine cheese used in a lot of the cooking in the high Valtellina mountains.
 There are dedicated cheese festivals and fairs every October in Morbegno or Sondrio, officially titled 'Mostra del Formaggio Bitto e Fiera Regionale dei Prodotti della Montagna Lombarda' or 'Formaggi in Piazza'.
 They are showcases for the many small producers of bitto and other traditional cheese in Lombardia.